-- Only one clock can be transported per port. - The clock recovered by DCR serial is suitable only for clocking data into the attached device, not as a source of network synchronization. - The input frequency clock tolerance must within 4.5% of the configured port rate.

-- Although DCR serial is supported on 600 b/s port speeds, clock deviations from a nominal 600 b/s port speed are not supported.
+- Only one clock can be transported per port. - The clock recovered by DCR serial is suitable only for clocking data into the attached device, not as a source of network synchronization. - The input frequency clock tolerance must within 4.5% of the configured port rate. - Although DCR serial is supported on 600 b/s port speeds, clock deviations from a nominal 600 b/s port speed are not supported.
 This applies to both RS-232 and RS-530 ports. - There can be a maximum of 12 DCR serial timing instances per 12-port Serial Data Interface card, version 3.

-6.4.6 Proprietary Clock Recovery (PCR)
+6.4.7 Proprietary clock recovery

-PCR is a copper synchronous Ethernet-based, timing-over-packet technology.
-It is supported on the Packet Microwave Adapter card on the two copper RJ45 synchronous Ethernet 1000Base-T Microwave Awareness (MWA) ports (ports 1 and 2) and on a copper SFP Ethernet port (ports 3 and 4).
+Proprietary clock recovery (PCR) is a copper synchronous Ethernet-based, timing-over-packet technology.
+PCR is supported on the Packet Microwave Adapter card on the two copper RJ45 synchronous Ethernet 1000Base-T Microwave Awareness (MWA) ports (ports 1 and 2) and on a copper SFP Ethernet port (ports 3 and 4).